4C1LSoftware/JobTalkAnalyzer/README.md

 **Facial** — per-frame emotion probabilities (angry, disgust, fear, happy, neutral) extracted using [FER](https://github.com/justinshenk/fer) with [MTCNN](https://github.com/timesler/facenet-pytorch) face detection, averaged across all frames.

-All three feature vectors are concatenated, normalized (mean 0, stdev 1), and fed into **18 SVR models** trained on the MIT job interview dataset — one model per scoring category.
-The dataset contains recorded mock interviews scored by human raters across 18 dimensions of interview performance.
+All three feature vectors are concatenated, normalized (mean 0, stdev 1), and fed into **18 SVR models** — one per scoring category.

+**Dataset** — Models were trained on the MIT job interview dataset, which contains recorded mock interviews scored by human raters across 18 performance dimensions.

+**Evaluation** — To avoid bias from any single train/test split, models were evaluated over **1000 random 80/20 splits** of the dataset.
+The reported correlation and AUC scores are the mean across all 1000 splits, giving a robust estimate of generalization performance.

 | Category | Correlation | AUC |
 |---|---|---|